codeheaven-io/codeheaven.io/_posts/2016-01-11-15-things-you-should-know-about-ansible.markdown

 ```

-Below an example of how to launch an EC2 instance and wait for it to be available:
+Below is an example of how to launch an EC2 instance and wait for it to be available:

 ```shell
 - name: Launching EC2 Instance